-The rack is placed in the bottom of the pressure canner to hold the jars off the bottom of the canner while canning.
-Always use the rack as the jars may break if set directly on the bottom of the canner.
+The canning rack or basket is placed in the bottom of the pressure canner to hold the jars off the bottom of the canner while canning.
+Always use the rack or basket when canning; the jars may break if set directly on the bottom of the canner.